 Frederic received the M.Sc. in physics and Ph.D. in electrical engineering from the Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland, in 1990 and 1994 respectively.

-Frederic served as Chair of the IEEE SPS Multimedia Signal Processing (MMSP) Technical Committee in 2018 and 2019.
-He is a member of the IEEE SPS Technical Directions Board.
-He was Vice General Chair of ICIP 2014, General Chair of MMSP 2018, and Technical Program co-Chair of ICIP 2019.
-He will be Technical Program co-Chair of ICIP 2021.
-He is also a founding member and the Chair of the EURASIP Technical Area Committee on Visual Information Processing.
+Frederic was Vice General Chair of ICIP 2014, General Chair of MMSP 2018, and Technical Program co-Chair of ICIP 2019 and ICIP 2021.
+He served as Chair of the IEEE SPS Multimedia Signal Processing (MMSP) Technical Committee in 2018 and 2019.
+He was a member of the IEEE SPS Technical Directions Board from 2018 to 2021.
+He is Chair of the Steering Committee of ICME in 2022 and 2023.
+He was also a founding member and the Chair of the EURASIP Technical Area Committee on Visual Information Processing from 2015 to 2021.

 He has been involved in the standardization of digital video and imaging technologies for more than 15 years, participating both in the MPEG and JPEG committees.
 He was co-chairman of JPEG 2000 over wireless (JPWL) and co-chairman of JPSearch.
 He is the recipient of two ISO awards for these contributions.

 His research interests include image and video coding, 3D video, high dynamic range imaging, visual quality assessment, video surveillance, privacy protection, image and video analysis, multimedia content search and retrieval, video transmission over wireless network.
-He is author or co-author of 3 books, more than 200 research publications (h-index=44, 8000+ citations) and 20 patents issued or pending.
+He is author or co-author of 3 books, more than 200 research publications (h-index=46, 9000+ citations) and 20 patents issued or pending.